Cat People (1942 film): Legacy

-Sequels
+Related flms

 Discussing the history of horror films, Newman stated that, if a horror film in the 1940s was financially successful, it was likely to become a franchise.
-Cat People was followed by The Curse of the Cat People, directed by Robert Wise, which is about Oliver and Alice's daughter, Amy, and Amy's invisible friend, portrayed by Simon.
-In addition to Simon, Smith, and Randolph, Elizabeth Russell appears in the sequel in a different role, that of Barbara Farren.
-Lewton unsuccessfully attempted to have the title of The Curse of the Cat People changed to Amy and Her Friend.
+Cat People was followed by The Curse of the Cat People, the first feature film directed by Robert Wise.
+Simon returned as star.
+Elizabeth Russell appeared again, but in a different role, as Barbara Farren.
+Lewton unsuccessfully attempted to have the title of The Curse of the Cat People, which had little to do with the original, changed to Amy and Her Friend.

 The Seventh Victim is described by Newman as being "an unacknowledged spin-off" of Cat People, as it also features Tom Conway playing Dr. Judd, as well as another haunted woman eager to embrace death.
 In the film, Judd recalls that he once knew a mysterious woman who was in fact a "raving lunatic", even though Judd's character died in Cat People, making the relationship between the two fictional narratives incoherent.
 In memos and early drafts of the screenplay of The Seventh Victim, Conway's character was referred to as "Mr. Siegfried", leading film scholars to believe that the character's name was changed to create continuity between the two films and capitalize on Cat Peoples success.